Kuriyedathu Thatri: Life after the trial

-After the trial, she was excommunicated along with the sixty four men.
-As per the government records, it is recorded that Thathri was sent to Chalakudy and settled in a riverside home.
+After the trial, Thathri was excommunicated along with the sixty four men she had named.
+As per government records, Thathri was sent to Chalakudy and settled in a riverside home.
 There is no record of her life after that.
-However there are many popular beliefs regarding this.
+However there are many popular beliefs.
 A popular belief is that Thatri converted to Christianity and married a Christian.
-Pavithran in his book 'British Commission to India' states that she settled down in Coimbatore after marrying an Anglo Indian gangman from the Indian Railways.
+Pavithran, in his book 'British Commission to India', states that she settled down in Coimbatore after marrying an Anglo Indian gangman from the Indian Railways.
 Vasanthi Sankaranarayanan, the translator of the book Outcaste, states that Thathri lived somewhere in Tamil Nadu until the age of 80.

 Despite being sexually abused or having had sex with several men, from the time she was 9 to 23, there are no records of Thatri getting pregnant or having an abortion.
 Some historians believe that after her smarthavicharam and remarriage, she gave birth to two daughters and a son.
-There have been other rumours that claimed that a popular Malayalam film actress of the mid-twentieth century is her granddaughter, a claim which the actress later denied.
+There have been rumours that a popular Malayalam film actress of the mid-twentieth century is her granddaughter, a claim which the actress has denied.

 In popular culture

-The life of Kuriyedathu Thathri has been a subject to several books, documentaries and movies.
-Thaathreesmarthavicharam: Sampoornna Reghakalum Padanangalum (Thaathreesmarthavicharam, Complete Documents and Studies), is a compilation by Cherai Ramadas of documents and studies related to the trial.
-In 1969, Madampu Kunjukuttan wrote the Novel Bhrashtu (Outcaste) based on the real story of Kuriyedath Thathri and her smarthavicharam.
-Malayalam film Parinayam (1994) by Hariharan is loosely based on Smarthavicharam of Kuriyedath Thathri.
-In 2021, Taya, the Sanskrit feature film made by G. Prabha was released that tells the life of from a different perspective.
+The life of Kuriyedathu Thathri has been the subject of several books, documentaries and movies.
+Thaathreesmarthavicharam: Sampoornna Reghakalum Padanangalum (Thaathreesmarthavicharam, Complete Documents and Studies) is a compilation by Cherai Ramadas of documents and studies related to the trial.
+In 1969, Madampu Kunjukuttan wrote the Novel Bhrashtu (Outcaste) based on Kuriyedath Thathri and her smarthavicharam.
+The Malayalam film Parinayam (1994) by Hariharan is loosely based on Smarthavicharam of Kuriyedath Thathri.
+Taya, the 2021 Sanskrit feature film made by G. Prabha, depicts the life of Thathri from a different perspective.